Privacy Policy

 • Dietary information including restrictions, allergies, and other related information necessary to provide safe food service to you during events that you register for;

-• ADA accommodation request information necessary to fully participate in the event and arrange housing that meets your specific needs during events that your register for.
+• ADA accommodation request information necessary to fully participate in the event and arrange housing that meets your specific needs during events that you register for.

 As described above under Sharing Your Personal Data, we share consumer health data with our trusted service providers (vendors, agents or processors) working on our behalf that help us plan for, provide food service, or housing accommodations during events for which you have registered.
 We may also disclose consumer health data when necessary to comply with applicable law or respond to valid legal requests or processes.